I don’t think I’m strong enough. Can I really take these classes?

 Aerial arts can be enjoyed by recreational students and professionals alike.
 There’s no need to be able to do a pull-up or a split to start learning aerials at a recreational level – you’ll develop strength and flexibility through our classes.
 All you’ll need is some pluck, determination, basic fitness/mobility and shoulder health, and a sense of adventure & humor.
 With our gentle, encouraging approach and a fun, supportive community of learners beside you, your work will feel like play and you’ll begin performing feats of strength and grace you never thought possible.
 Please be sure to begin with one of our newbies classes, or contact us to inquire about Open Level.

-What’s the difference between the ‘newbies’ level and ‘open level’, and which class should I take?
+What’s the difference between newbies / level 1 and level 2, and which class should I take?

 Our newbies classes aim to help students develop comfort and independence in basic positions, and move safely between them.
 Students work toward supporting their own full body weight in the air at a pace appropriate to each person individually.
 These classes are the place to start for most beginners, particularly those without a strong background in a transferable fitness modality such as gymnastics or dance.